 Bikepacking is a fantastic combination of mountain biking and backpacking.
-If you are a backpacker looking to spice up your summer adventures or a mountain biker who wants to spend even more uninterrupted time in the backcountry, you should consider bikepacking.
+If you are a backpacker looking to spice up your summer adventures, or a mountain biker who wants to spend even more uninterrupted time in the backcountry, you should consider bikepacking.

 What Is Bikepacking?

 Bikepacking trips can range anywhere from an overnight stay along a trail close to home to an epic cross-country trail ride.
 Some people also use touring bikes and stick to paved roads closer to civilization instead of dirt roads and trails.
-The bikepacking options are endless, and there are countless places to explore.

 Most people choose bikepacking trips that cover singletrack trails, gravel and abandoned dirt roads, and mountain biking trails.

 The best bike is the one you already have.
 Generally, you can use almost any bike for bikepacking as long as it can handle the terrain you plan to cover.
 Most mountain bikes make excellent bikepacking bikes with just a few modifications.
 The key is to minimize maintenance and maximize your riding comfort.

 It is crucial to have a comfortable bike because bikepacking usually requires long hours in the saddle.
 Make sure you have a bike that fits properly and has the right gears for where you plan to visit.
 You don’t want to head out on a very hilly trek with gears that are too big and hard to peddle, especially with the extra weight of your tent and other equipment.

 Invest in a comfortable bike saddle that doesn’t cause irritation or discomfort after several hours on the trails.
 It will not be pleasant to wake up the next morning with saddle sores or bruises, and you still have a full day (or more) of peddling ahead of you.